Old Man Ebro: Nicki Minaj Cheated On Meek Mill With Hot 97 DJ, Remy Ma Claims

 “Im watching Moana with Isa.. what I miss?” he tweeted on Saturday afternoon.

-There’s a good chance that Old Man Ebro will get to answer to the allegations that he slept with Nicki Minaj.
+There’s a good chance that Old Man Ebro will get to answer the allegations that he slept with Nicki Minaj.
 Ebro’s Hot 97 co-host Peter Rosenberg promised on Twitter that they would address the rumors on Monday morning’s show.

 Those who want to hear the accusations that Nicki Minaj slept with Hot 97 DJ Old Man Ebro can check out Remy Ma’s diss track “ShETHER” by clicking here.